-Root canal treatment in TX saves an infected tooth through the elimination of bacteria from within its root canal.
+Root canal treatment saves an infected tooth through the elimination of bacteria from within its root canal.
 Your Lovett Dental endodontist removes the infected pulp, then cleaning and disinfecting the inside of the tooth.
-At the end of this process, your Texas endodontic specialist fills and seals your tooth.
+At the end of this process, your endodontic specialist fills and seals your tooth.
 Through successful root canal therapy and proper ongoing care, your treated tooth can last a lifetime.

-Root canal treatment in TX relieves nagging tooth pain and saves a tooth after infection occurs deep inside its root canals.
+Root canal treatment relieves nagging tooth pain and saves a tooth after infection occurs deep inside its root canals.
 But you can rest easy in knowing that this procedure takes only a little bit longer than a tooth filling when performed by an experienced endodontist.

 Endodontists across America perform millions of these procedures every year.
 Your Lovett Dental endodontist knows how to relieve your pain and restore your tooth to good health, using years of experience and training received beyond dental school.